rrdesai/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

->> comprehensions allow for the construction of lists/sets/dicts based on a set of rules. map and filter can be combined with other methods to have identical results but for simple constructions
+>> comprehensions allow for the construction of lists/sets/dicts based on a set of rules. map and filter can be combined with other methods to have identical results but for simple constructions. a list comprehension that creates a list containing the cubes of all numbers from 1 to 19 would read: listcomp = [i**3 for i in range(1:20)].
+The equivalent operation using map and filter respectively could be written as maplist = map(lambda x: x**3, range(1,20)) and fillist = filter(lambda x: round(x**(1./3),14)%1 == 0 , search_rng)

 ---